MicrosoftDocs/defender-docs/includes/unified-soc-preview-no-alert.md

 ms.custom: "include file"
 ---

-Microsoft Sentinel is now generally available within the unified security operations platform in the Microsoft Defender portal.
+Microsoft Sentinel is now generally available within the Microsoft unified security operations platform in the Microsoft Defender portal.
 For more information, see [Microsoft Sentinel in the Microsoft Defender portal](https://go.microsoft.com/fwlink/p/?linkid=2263690).